sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 - **Promotion & merit eligibility:**
   - Not eligible for a compensation increase; recommended merit increase: 0% \*
   - Not eligible for a promotion
-- **Merit increase frequency:** teammates rated a 3:1 are not eligible for a compensation increase and need to show immediate improvement.
+- **Merit increase frequency:** Teammates rated a 3:1 are not eligible for a compensation increase and need to show immediate improvement.

 #### **Score definition**: 3:3 (values:skills); ‘Low Performer’